Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Results

 Under the present low-Mach conditions, density variations remain small, and no additional density forcing is applied in this case.
 For the DNS, the numerical discretization is kept fixed using fourth-order central fluxes, whereas for the coarse-grid nudging simulations the convective term is varied across second-, fourth- and sixth-order central schemes, denoted C2, C4 and C6, respectively, with C2 being the most dissipative and C6 the least.

-Figure~\ref{fig:3d_fields} presents the flow-field comparison for the ground truth, SMAG, D-SMAG and model inference on the three schemes.
-Relative to the reference field, SMAG is visibly smoother, reflecting the excess damping of the baseline closure and the associated loss of sharper structures.
-The same behavior is consistent with the statistical comparisons in Figure~\ref{fig:inference_stats_3d}, where the excess dissipation is evident in the turbulent kinetic energy, the spectrum and the probability distribution functions.
+Figure~\ref{fig:inference_stats_3d} presents the statistical comparison for the ground truth, SMAG, D-SMAG and model inference on the three schemes, where the excess dissipation of SMAG is evident in the TKE, the spectrum and the probability distribution functions.
+The corresponding flow-field comparison is shown in Figure~\ref{fig:3d_fields}, relative to the reference field, SMAG is visibly smoother, reflecting the excess damping of the baseline closure and the associated loss of sharper structures.
 In contrast to the two-dimensional case, D-SMAG performs comparatively better; however, the learned model still shows closer agreement with the reference statistics, whereas D-SMAG exhibits excess small-scale content, as reflected by the elevated energy at high wavenumbers and the mismatch between its PDFs and those of the ground truth.
-One key difference between NUDGE and NN rollouts (in both the cases) is that, unlike nudging which is constructed directly from the instantaneous discrepancy with the reference observations, the neural network rollout does not remain synchronized pointwise with the ground truth due to chaotic divergence.
+One key difference between NUDGE and NN rollouts (in both cases) is that, unlike nudging which is constructed directly from the instantaneous discrepancy with the reference observations, the neural network rollout does not remain synchronized pointwise with the ground truth due to deterministic chaos.
+The corresponding metrics, defined as in \S~\ref{sec:2d_results}, are reported in Table~\ref{tab:nudging-summary-3d}.

 Figure~\ref{fig:closure_magnitude_3d} also shows that the model predicts a non-zero correction at \(t=0\), even when the initial condition is taken directly from the reference field.
 This reflects the construction of the training target: the recorded nudging is taken after the initial transient associated with the onset of nudging, once the correction has attained an approximately steady magnitude.
 In practice, this transient is short-lived, and in the experiments conducted for this study, the discrepancy settles within approximately 500 time steps (simulation time, $t \approx 0.5$) after the onset of nudging.
 Despite this initial mismatch, the model rollout remains in good agreement with the reference statistics.
-The results further show that the learned correction adapts to the different levels of numerical dissipation across C2, C4 and C6, yielding comparable statistical agreement with the reference flow for all three schemes.
+The results further show that the learned correction adapts to the different levels of numerical dissipation across C2, C4 and C6, yielding comparable statistical agreement with the reference flow for all three schemes. \FloatBarrier